JamesSMF/JamesSMF/README.md

 + liver: 95.09% Dice global
 + Tumor: 75.1% Dice global

-Next, I want to combine segmentation with classification.
-The model should not only segment the tumor, but also name the type of the tumor.
+Next, I plan to combine segmentation with classification.
+The model will not only segment the tumor, but also name the type of the tumor.
 Yes, I need a doctor (to teach me some medical knowledge about liver lesion).
 Tired of teaching myself :(

 Currently, our lab is colaborating with a hospital.
 However, well-labeled data are really hard to get.
 I am currently working on few-shot learning.
 (Sadly, Prototype Net based models do not work well on this task)